Opal: Multimodal Image Generation for News Illustration

-\begin{itemize} \item Opal, a system that guides users through a structured search for visual concepts \item Automatic technique of structured prompt engineering to help translate text into images \item Annotation studies demonstrating that suggestions prompted from large language models can retrieve associated visual concepts as keywords and approach human gold standards with significantly less effort.
+\begin{itemize} \item Opal, a system that guides users through a structured search for visual concepts \item Automatic techniques of structured prompt engineering to help translate text into images \item Annotation studies demonstrating that suggestions prompted from large language models can retrieve keywords, tones, styles, and associated visual concepts, while approaching human benchmarks with significantly less effort.

-\item User studies demonstrating the efficacy of this structured prompt engineering technique in a system.
-Users with Opal were over two times more efficient at generation and generated over two times more usable results than users without.
+\item User studies demonstrating the efficacy of this structured prompt engineering within in a system.
+Users with Opal were two times more efficient at generation and generated two times more usable results than users without.

 \end{itemize}